Prospective Members FAQ (New Members FAQ Scroll to bottom)

 You may see members wearing Nobulls, Reebok Nanos, or Nike Metcons and wonder if you need to buy a pair as well.
-Although these shoes were created for the activity of CrossFit and good all-around shoes, they aren’t necessary for all general fitness goers.
-We recommend wearing something that is comfortable enough for you to run, jump, and squat in without slowing you down.
-One thing to keep an eye out on though is that you may want to look into shoes with sturdy soles.
-We say this because rope climbs WILL tear up the bottom of your shoes and may leave a hole in the bottom of them!
+Although these shoes were created for the activity of CrossFit and good all-around shoes, they aren’t absolutely necessary to participate in CrossFit.
+We recommend wearing something that is comfortable enough for you to run, jump, and squat in.

 What are those fancy shoes people wear for squats?

 The shoes you might see people changing into before doing squats, cleans or snatches are called weightlifting shoes.
 Although they do add some benefit in regards to weightlifting, they are absolutely NOT necessary for general fitness needs.
 So, no need to rush out and buy yourself a pair during your first few months of CrossFit.
 As you become more accustomed to weightlifting, you may be interested in purchasing yourself a pair and at that point feel free to speak with one of your coaches to help solidify your decision.